 Each tick on the timeline represents an individual order.
 You can hover over each tick to see the amount and date of the order.

 The tick with a diamond represents the next expected order date for a customer.
-In the example screenshot below, this customer is expected to make a order on April 24th, 2019.
+In the example screenshot below, this customer is expected to make an order on November 26th, 2019.

 How CLV Data is Calculated